 If You Are Infected with COVID-19

 As I stated before, some of the decisions one will make if infected with the virus will be different than the decisions one would make if not infected.
 For infected individuals self quarantine and masks as well as continued optimal hygiene and the disinfection/cleaning of affected surfaces are the most critical aspects of treatment.
 Outside of these recommendations, many individuals have suggested numerous types of antiviral herbs and other treatments including drug therapy.
 What I currently see as a reasonable treatment to initiate as soon as one detects any symptoms such as fever, cough, or difficulty breathing is the use of zinc lozenges, preferably zinc acetate lozenges approximately every 3 to 4 hours to try and prevent replication of the virus in oropharyngeal or respiratory tissue.
-In addition one may want to consider taking 1 tablespoon of Cod Liver Oil every 8 to 12 hours to provide supplemental omega 3’s and fat soluble vitamins, including vitamin A. While there have been numerous other recommended treatments including elderberry, vitamin C and specific herbs recommended by herbalists such as Stephen Buhner, it may be even more stressful and challenging for individuals to acquire these herbs at this time.
+In addition one may want to consider taking 1 teaspoon of Cod Liver Oil every 8 to 12 hours to provide supplemental omega 3’s and fat soluble vitamins, including vitamin A. While there have been numerous other recommended treatments including elderberry, vitamin C and specific herbs recommended by herbalists such as Stephen Buhner, it may be even more stressful and challenging for individuals to acquire these herbs at this time.
 The number of available zinc lozenges is already in very minimal supply and zinc obtained outside of a lozenge does not appear to provide the same effect as lozenges dissolved in the oropharyngeal mucosa.

 I want to reiterate again that the most critical steps of treatment are the initial prevention of infection followed by continued optimal lifestyle habits most notably nutrition, adequate rest, hydration and stress management.
 Individuals with symptoms that may possibly be related to the virus should, even in mild cases, contact a healthcare provider or local health department to obtain testing if available.
 We still do not know the false positive rate or the number of people who test positive for the virus, but are not actually infected, so it will remain critical to ensure initial testing for individuals displaying consistent symptoms and minimize testing for those that are asymptomatic who may be wrongly diagnosed or even test negative when they are an asymptomatic or minimally symptomatic infected individual.